You can't miss the John Hancock Center if you happen to be passing through the North Side neighborhood of Chicago. A ... More

 You can't miss the John Hancock Center if you happen to be passing through the North Side neighborhood of Chicago.
-A 100-storey expressionist design with a glass façade, it is the third-tallest building in the city and the fourth-tallest in the United States.
+A 100-story expressionist design with a glass facade, it is the third-tallest building in the city and the fourth-tallest in the United States.
 Being a multi-functional structure, it houses restaurants, offices and condominiums too.
-And while you are here, enjoy the panoramic views that it offerstake a trip to the 94th floor and discover a breathtaking picture of Lake Michigan and the Chicago skyline.
-Talking telescopes provide information on the sites as you observe them, while an open-air sky walk allows you to experience the windiness of the Windy City from 1,000 feet up.
+And while you are here, enjoy the panoramic views that it offers—take a trip to the 94th floor and discover a breathtaking picture of Lake Michigan and the Chicago skyline.
+Talking telescopes provide information on the sites as you observe them, while an open-air sky walk allows you to experience the windiness of the Windy City from 1,000 feet (304 meters) up.
 You can also take a virtual tour of popular Chicago sights.

 The building itself stands magnificently in the skyline.
 It is situated in an exciting part of the city as the grand finale to the Magnificent Mile.
 The main attraction though, the Observatory, is more expensive than it should be as you're basically only paying for a round trip elevator ride.

 I loved the view from here.
 No matter where you walked to view was awesome.
 I would love to come back in any season, especially the winter.
 I was there in late September, it was a goregeous day.
 Loved everything.
 The pictures you have taken before you go up, when you see your picture it is beautiful.
 The price isn't bad if you buy the 4 pictures.
 Great value.
 Remember to take pictures from up there.
 They turn out great.

 We got there before the sunset and stay after it.
 It was awesome you can see chicago on day and night.
 Also you can feel the wind! =) There is a place where you can take photos like you were cleaning windows man.